-Rimec receives €30 million in funding - want's to add 100 employees
+Rimac receives €30 million in funding - wants to add 100 employees

 © rimac automobili Electronics Production | September 27, 2017

-Rimec receives €30 million in funding - want's to add 100 employees
+Rimac receives €30 million in funding - wants to add 100 employees

 Croatian electric vehicle technology company, Rimac Automobili, has closed a EUR 30 million investment with Camel Group – one of Asia’s largest battery manufacturer.